codeforamerica/citygram/DAYOFHACKING.md

 Summary
 -------

-[See the home page ("read me" document) for the Repo](https://github.com/codefordurham/citygram).
-We should have dev instances setup for you to look at during the hackathon.
+Welcome!
+To get the WHY? and TECH overview, [see the home page ("read me" document) of this repository](https://github.com/codefordurham/citygram).
+For tech setup, we should have development instances setup on the cloud for you to look at during the hackathon.

 Citygram in RTP consists of two github projects:
  * The citygram.org website, which this project is a fork of.
 It shows the user the website, it polls provider datasets (all the points on the maps), and it sends notifications via SMS or email to users.
 It is implemented in Ruby, using Sinatra, uses Twilio for SMS.
 Postgres database is used to store provider data.